placebeyondtheclouds/fpv-offline/README.md

 ## download source code of ELRS fork with encryption

 `mkdir -p elrs-firmware-src && cd elrs-firmware-src && git clone --branch master  --depth 1 https://github.com/PotatoSpudowski/MurmurLRS.git`

+host directory `./elrs-firmware-src` is mounted in ELRS configurator container as `/firmware` and can be used to access ELRS source code and to retreive the binaries compiled inside the container

 ## (optional) disable calling home